The benefits of the train the trainer approach

 2. Pick the right programs

 Be certain to send those good instructors to good training that is consistent with your department’s vision and goals.
 Do your homework.
-Look to other departments who have stellar programs and find out where they get their training.
+Look to other departments that have stellar programs and find out where they get their training.
 If it’s a native program (one that was created there), attempt to elbow your way into one of their classes.

 I’ve found there is a lot of valuable information in private training classes.
 In my experience, the best private training companies are aggressive and open to new techniques.
 Law enforcement agencies tend to be a little more conservative and sometimes that makes us late to the party.